satyakinkohli/join-ashoka-class/README.md

 # Join-Ashoka-Class

 Have a class at the devilish time of 8:30 AM?
 Perhaps a late lunch means your class at 2:50 PM is a bit of a pain-in-the-ass?
-Or, simply, is going to online classes just not your thing?
+Or simply, is going to online classes just not your thing?
 There is something that could help.

 <a href="https://youtu.be/0baaP0oFj84" rel="noreferrer noopener" target="_blank"><img src="https://github.com/satyakinkohli/join-ashoka-class/blob/main/JAC-play-button.png" alt="Youtube link for project video" width="100%" height="100%" border="10" /></a>